rhacker/rhacker.github.com/source/_posts/2013-08-17-im-dzung-quang-and-this-is-how-i-work.markdown

 **What's your best life hack?**

 Do two most important things in the early morning and creating your own rules of living.
+And playing when people work and working when people sleep.

 **What's your favorite to-do list manager?**